 In reality this can be lower still, and is heavily dependent on location and signal strength.
 For basic office tasks, email and keeping in touch this is fine, but for heavy web users or those who require a constant connection, it’s simply not quick enough.

 4G technology is faster and provides speeds up to five times the UK's 3G average.
 But this comes at a premium and is far less widely available.
-The sole UK supplier at the time of writing is EE.

 Mobile broadband is an excellent solution while abroad, and all companies offer 3G packages and pricing plans for most countries.
 Data charges vary, and in some cases can be quite high, so it's worth reading the small print before you travel.